Main Page | Tropes A to E | Tropes F to J | Tropes K To R | Tropes S to Z

 - Stottlemeyer is absent from "Mr. Monk Gets Married," allowing Randy to get a bit more focus.

-- In "Mr. Monk Is At Your Service," for example, they only appear in two scenes, and both are scenes in Stottlemeyer's office at the police station.
+- In "Mr. Monk Is At Your Service," they only appear in two scenes, and both are scenes in Stottlemeyer's office at the police station.

-- In "Mr. Monk and the Bully," Stottlemeyer and Disher don't even show up until 21 minutes through the episode, and they only have three scenes on-camera.
+- In "Mr. Monk and the Bully," Stottlemeyer and Disher don't even show up until 21 minutes through the episode, and they only have three scenes on-camera (the crime scene investigation, questioning Roderick Brody at the police station, and arresting Marilyn's evil twin).
 By contrast, in that same episode, Natalie is in every scene that Monk is in except for two (Monk in Dr. Bell's office, and when Monk talks to Roderick Brody in the interrogation room).
 This makes you wonder if they are compensating for Natalie's lack of screentime in "Mr. Monk Makes the Playoffs," the previous episode.

 - Stottlemeyer and Disher also get a lot less screen time in "Mr. Monk and the Magician."

-- In "Mr. Monk Buys a House," Stottlemeyer and Disher are in the first ten minutes, then go off-screen while Monk buys Joseph Moody's house, sees Dr. Bell, and hires Honest Jake to "repair" the damage, and don't begin to become more heavily involved in the plot until after Cassie Drake is killed.
+- In "Mr. Monk Buys a House," Stottlemeyer and Disher are in the first ten minutes, then go off-screen while Monk buys Joseph Moody's house, sees Dr. Bell, and hires Honest Jake to "repair" the damage, and don't get involved in the plot again until after Cassie Drake is killed.

 - In "Mr. Monk and the Leper," Stottlemeyer only has two scenes in the entire episode, though this gives Randy a moment of awesome by stopping Mandy Bronson by himself.